DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Introduction

 To address those challenges, some works have been conducted with a focus on simulation-to-real adaptation.
 Although the models still suffer from performance losses due to sensor inaccuracies and diverse conditions in real environments, these approaches are said to be promising for future autonomous driving \cite{sim2real3}\cite{sim2real4}.
 On the other hand, some different approaches have been proposed with a focus on end-to-end imitation learning where the model is trained to mimic an expert driver in dealing with complicated situations on the street \cite{imit2}\cite{imit3}.
 These approaches are preferred as they are easier and can be done with a simple supervised learning technique \cite{argall}.
 Moreover, plenty of publicly available datasets along with self-made datasets can be used to train the model to enrich its driving experiences.
-Considering its advantage, we adopt this approach and propose a model namely DeepIPC (Deeply Integrated Perception and Control).
+In a comprehensive review by Teng et al. \cite{teng_review}, various motion planning techniques for autonomous driving are evaluated, highlighting the progression toward more integrated perception-action systems.
+These methodologies underscore the evolving landscape of intelligent vehicle navigation, offering a nuanced understanding of how advanced planning strategies can inform perception-action coupling mechanisms.
+Conversely, Xu et al. \cite{xu_uncertain} detail a pioneering approach to uncertainty-aware exploration in robotics, presenting parallels in adaptive decision-making that are critical for autonomous vehicles.
+Their work elucidates the growing emphasis on robust perception-driven actions underpinned by sophisticated localization and mapping techniques.
+Considering its advantage, we adopt these approaches and propose a model namely DeepIPC (Deeply Integrated Perception and Control).
 The architecture of DeepIPC is based on our previous work \cite{oskar_tiv} with some improvements to deal with the issues.